guardrail-labs/llm-guardrail-api/FAQ.md

 ---

-## 7. Is Guardrail a guarantee of AI safety or compliance?
+## 7. Does Guardrail guarantee AI safety or compliance?

-No.
-Guardrail is a governance and policy enforcement layer.
-It provides signals, controls, and oversight designed to help reduce risk, but it cannot guarantee outcomes or replace an organization’s internal policies.
+No. Guardrail does not guarantee security, safety, or regulatory compliance.

+However, it *does* provide a structured layer designed to reduce risk.
+Guardrail helps organizations address:

+- prompt injection and prompt tampering
+- model degradation and “safety erosion” over time
+- ambiguous or misleading user instructions
+- unsafe or non-compliant model outputs
+- governance boundaries around high-risk categories

+Guardrail evaluates both ingress (prompts) and egress (responses) and applies policy, clarification, and verification steps that can reduce exposure to dangerous or non-compliant interactions.

+Guardrail strengthens governance; it does not replace internal security, monitoring, or organizational controls.

 ---